 Lightwater Valley Attractions Ltd, North Stainley, Ripon, North Yorkshire HG4 3HT.
 Call us on 01765 635321 or email us on [email protected]

 You can print out your e-ticket and bring it along with you, alternatively if you do not have a printer at home you can simply show it on your phone.
-Our admissions staff will scan your e-ticket on arrival.
+Our admissions staff will scan the barcode on your e-ticket on arrival.

-A queue buster ticket entitles one person to priority access on any one ride within the park.
+A queue buster ticket entitles one person to priority access on any one ride within the park (please note not all rides accept Queue Buster tickets).
 Ticket must be surrendered at ride.
 Priority access is still subject to individual ride restrictions, to use your Queue Buster ticket simply use the EXIT lane of your chosen ride, give your ticket to the ride attendant who will then allow you access to the ride area.Please note: When using a Queue Buster ticket you may still have to queue at busy times but you will be using the priority access point so queues will be shorter.

-Queue Buster tickets are only available as part of our VIP package and with some 3rd party ticket offers.
+Queue Buster tickets are only available as part of our packages with some 3rd party ticket offers.
 Queue Buster tickets are only sold individually at certain times of the year (usually during the Summer Holidays) subject to availability.